 What you take from your CPF account, must be returned to your account after selling the house

-It is compulsory that any CPF funds used to finance a property must be repaid to your CPF account when the property is sold.
+It is compulsory that any CPF funds used to finance a property be repaid to your CPF account when the property is sold.
 This repayment is made up of the principal amount used plus accrued interest.

 What’s accrued interest?